 The Kogi people are concerned about the way we, brothers and sisters they call us, handle the earth.
 There are too many people and we take more than we give back to the earth.
 I guess he is right, all of us have taken a long-distance flight to enjoy the beauty and serenity of the Colombian jungle.

 With this food for thought we continue our trek.
 But soon the effort I have to put into the hike takes over my thoughts.
 We follow the bends of the river and we are all eager to jump in as soon as we reach the riverbed.
-Dipping my toes in the water and sensing the freezing temperature, I am doubting if is not all too refreshing for me.
-Realizing that we will continue the ascent for some hours more in the heat gives me that final push and eventually our entire group is shouting out ‘ooohs’ and ‘aaaahs’ as they wade and swim through the water to catch a heat wave from the sunrays shining down on the middle of the river.
+As I dip my toes in the water and feel the freezing temperature, I doubt if it is not all too refreshing for me.
+Realizing that we will continue the ascent for some hours more in the heat gives me that final push.
+Eventually our entire group is shouting out ‘ooohs’ and ‘aaaahs’ as they wade and swim through the water to catch a heat wave from the sunrays shining down on the middle of the river.

-As I had expected I soon start sweating again as we continue hiking through the red dirt.
-As I am watching my feet as I move them forward on the muddy soil, a butterfly the size of my hand flutters by, showing off its vibrant cobalt blue wings.
-As soon as it lands on a tree branch and closes its wings, it is instantly perfectly camouflaged.
+I soon start sweating again as we continue hiking through the red dirt.
+While I am watching my feet as I move them forward on the muddy soil, a butterfly the size of my hand flutters by.
+It shows off its vibrant cobalt blue wings as it makes its way to a tree.
+As soon as it lands on a branch and closes its wings, it is instantly perfectly camouflaged.
 But even in closed position its wings boasts a complex pattern, the most intriguing part of which is the circle on the lower half of its wings that looks exactly like a cat’s eye.

 Later that night I do not get to test if the pattern can really fool me in the dark as I cannot spot a butterfly at night-time.
 As I venture out from the camp in the dark with one of the fellow hikers, we do spot big spiders the size of our hand palm hiding near rocks and at the roots of trees.
 I am still not exactly sure why we are so eager to look at long-legged hairy creatures in the dark that give us both the creeps, but it does feel like we are getting everything out of being in the jungle.
 And luckily, after this short evening walk, I am still able to fall asleep – obviously after thoroughly checking my bed to see if any of these eight eyed creatures had sneaked through an opening in the mosquito net.